fez994/dentefederico/_posts/2020-4-11-Powerlifting and Machine Learning.md

 ![alt text](https://i.imgur.com/CGW4VYV.png "0.2")

-It's evident that the vast majority of people that compete in powerlifting are **untrained**, suggesting that people start competing pretty early on in their careers this could be true for different reasons:
+It's evident that the vast majority of people that compete in powerlifting are **untrained**, suggesting that people start competing pretty early on in their careers.
+This could be true for different reasons:

 Powerlifting is a pretty cheap sport (compared to something like golf it is super cheap) but there are some costs associated with it.
 These things include: